RagedUnicorn/tf-aws-wow-vanilla-server/README.md

 ### WoW Server configuration

-The entrypoint script is getting the `mangosd.conf` and `realmd.conf` directly from github gists and overwrites the configurations inside the docker images by mounting the into the same place as the default configurations.
+The entrypoint script is getting the `mangosd.conf.tpl` and `realmd.conf.tpl` directly from github gists and overwrites the configurations inside the docker images by mounting them into the same place as the default configurations.
 This allows for easy editing inside a gist file.
 The next time the server starts up the configuration is updated.

 For the path to the gist configurations see `templates/instance-entrypoint.tpl`